PART 1 – REDLANDS IN THE SUPER BOWL

 Henry Jordan (Photo courtesy of NFL Hall of Fame.)

-That’s 10 Hall of Famer players on one team, plus the coach.
+That’s 10 Hall of Famer players on one team, not counting Weatherwax’s historical coach.

-In the Redlands Daily Facts offices years later, Weatherwax reflected those glorious times.
+In the Redlands newspaper office years later, Weatherwax reflected those glorious times.
 “I was lucky.
 I can’t even begin to describe it.
 Those were great times.
-Every man that played on that team was great.
+Every man that played on that team was great.”

 “To play for the greatest coach of all time,” he said, pausing, searching for words that, perhaps, had never been used before, “was like nothing you could ever imagine.
 Like I said, I was lucky.”